sebas-astigarraga/amazon-cloudwatch-auto-alarms/README.md

 In this example, we have specified a wildcard for the `device` and `path` dimensions.
 Using this example, the solution will query CloudWatch metrics and create an alarm for each unique device and path dimension values for each Amazon Linux instance.

-If your EC2 instance had two disks with the following dimensions:
+Si su instancia EC2 tuviera dos discos con las siguientes dimensiones:

-*Disk 1*
+*Disco 1*
 * device: nvme0n1p1
 * fstype: xfs
 * path: /

-*Disk 2*
+*Disco 2*
 * device: nvme1n1p1
 * fstype: xfs
 * path: /disk2